InfTkm/ethereum-lab1/README.md

    Save the workspace

    On the server side (Ganache) you should now be able to view the following tabs:
-   Accounts, Blocks, Transactions, Contracts, Events, Logs
+   Accounts, Blocks, Transactions, Contracts, Events, and Logs

 4) Create a new contract in the contracts directory and name it Faucet.sol.